 Miso is an ingredient made from soybeans and salt that is often featured in Japanese food such as soups and sauces.
-It’s got a very distinctive, sharp flavor, and is the main ingredient in miso ramen.
+It has got a very distinctive, sharp flavor, and is the main ingredient in miso ramen.

 Miso ramen is distinguishable by its slightly orange coloring and is often served with vegetables as its topping, though you might find variations with meat and egg, too.
-Miso ramen actually wasn’t invented in Japan until the 1960s, but now, this variation appears in most ramen restaurants.
+Miso ramen was actually not invented in Japan until the 1960s, but now, this variation appears in most ramen restaurants.